deepset-ai/haystack-home/content/blog/benchmarking-haystack-pipelines/index.md

 This function will store the results in a directory specified by the `out_path` parameter.
 The results will be stored in `.csv` files.
 For each parameter combination, there will be two files generated, one with the aggregated score report overall questions (e.g.:
 `score_report_all-MiniLM-L6-v2__top_k:3__chunk_size:128.csv`) and another with the detailed results for each question (e.g.: `detailed_all-MiniLM-L6-v2__top_k:3__chunk_size:128.csv`).

+Note that we make use of the [EvaluationRunResult](https://docs.haystack.deepset.ai/reference/evaluation-api#evaluationrunresult) to store the results and generate the score report and the detailed results in the `.csv` files.

 In the next section, we will show the evaluation results and discuss the insights gained from the experiment.

 ## Results Analysis